gitoldi/PSModule-Base/README.md

     ----                -------------         ------ ----
     d-----        10/6/2019   5:01 PM                en-US
     d-----        10/6/2019   5:01 PM                nl-NL
-    -a----        10/4/2019   8:27 PM           2479 PSModule-Personal-Config.psd1
+    -a----        10/4/2019   8:27 PM           2479 PSModule-Personal-Config-Template.psd1
     -a----        10/6/2019   5:01 PM           2493 PSModule-Personal.psd1
     -a----        10/6/2019   5:01 PM          16747 PSModule-Personal.psm1

+* File : PSModule-Personal.psd1
+    * The module manifest file.
 * File : PSModule-Personal.psm1
     * The module file is created by the *Build-Module* and is the concatenation of:
     * Prefix.ps1
-        * If supplied in the *Build-Module* command.
+        * As supplied in the *Build-Module* command '-prefix prefix.ps1'.
         * e.g. This locates and reads the config file.
     * All functions
         * All functions defined in the *private* and *public* folders.
     * Suffix.ps1
-        * If supplied in the *Build-Module* command.
+        * As supplied in the *Build-Module* command '-suffix suffix.ps1'.
         * e.g. Anything you want to do at the end of importing the module.
+* File : PSModule-Personal-Config-Template.psm1
+    * x

 <h1 id='import'>Import module</h1>